 Collectively, this information forms an organization’s trusted baseline.
 Once the baseline is set, the organization can monitor changes to ensure they comply with the baseline.
 If they don’t, they can either be blocked at the source, quickly remediated, or—if it turns out that the change is safe—accepted and added to the baseline.

-5 Steps To Better Security Outcomes
+5 Steps to Better Security Outcomes

 Imagine how life would be for cybersecurity teams if we followed in the footsteps of traditional IT operations and service management.
 Consider this ITIL-inspired, basic approach to cybersecurity:

-• Service strategy: Determine objectives for the security function
+1. Service strategy: Determine objectives for the security function

-• Service design: Set a trusted, authoritative baseline of what you have (software, hardware, services, etc.) and what is allowed to be and happen in your environment.
+2. Service design: Set a trusted, authoritative baseline of what you have (software, hardware, services, etc.) and what is allowed to be and happen in your environment.

-• Service transition: Enforce the baseline by monitoring changes in the environment and blocking anything that isn’t explicitly allowed.
+3. Service transition: Enforce the baseline by monitoring changes in the environment and blocking anything that isn’t explicitly allowed.

-• Service operation: Carry out normal security operations to identify any threats or issues to make it past baseline enforcement.
+4. Service operation: Carry out normal security operations to identify any threats or issues to make it past baseline enforcement.

-• Continual service improvement: Learn from mistakes and make changes to the baseline.
+5. Continuous service improvement: Learn from mistakes and make changes to the baseline.

 This approach is achievable—and with far better results than most security teams have come to expect.

-System Integrity Assurance is a completely different approach to cybersecurity that focuses on the fundamentals.
-Instead of trying to identify and categorize all bad things, it instead identifies everything that is allowed in an environment—and blocks everything else.
+System Integrity Assurance (SIA) is a completely different approach to cybersecurity that focuses on the fundamentals.
+Instead of trying to identify and categorize all bad things, it identifies everything that is allowed in an environment—and blocks everything else.

 Some level of management by exception is needed, of course.
 But fundamentally, SIA gives organizations complete control over what happens in their environment.